StuntStorm/Response/README.md

 ------------------------------------------------------------
 Will Amrita be providing a non-veg food option ?

-`Unfortunately, no, you will have to catter yourself from the nearby restaurants and there are limited non-veg options available in the Bio-Tech cateen .`
+`Unfortunately, no, you will have to catter yourself from the nearby restaurants and there are limited non-veg options available in the Bio-Tech canteen .`

 ------------------------------------------------------------